ZeroniaServer/RocketRidersWiki/misc/splashes.md

 These messages are all community-submitted and vary heavily in humor, subject matter, and relevance to the actual game as a result.
 Some of them probably will not even make sense unless you were "in on the joke," so to say.
 But they exist anyway, I suppose.

-If ~~you're insane~~ you're comfortable parsing through some mcfunctions, you can find a full list of every possible random splash message* (in raw JSON text format) in these three key files from the **[Rocket Riders GitHub repository](https://github.com/ZeroniaServer/RocketRiders)**:
+If ~~you're insane~~ you're comfortable parsing through some mcfunctions, you can find a full list of every possible random splash message* (in raw JSON text format) in these three key files from the **[Rocket Riders codebase](https://github.com/ZeroniaServer/RocketRiders)**:

 - [`game:randomsplash`](https://github.com/ZeroniaServer/RocketRiders/blob/master/rocketriders/data/game/functions/randomsplash.mcfunction)
 - [`game:winsplash`](https://github.com/ZeroniaServer/RocketRiders/blob/master/rocketriders/data/game/functions/winsplash.mcfunction)